LIP-Computing/tutorials/docs/udocker/udocker-05.md

   * Ubuntu >= 16.04
   * Any distro that supports python 2.6, 2.7 and >= 3.6

-* Components:
+---

+## Components

 * Command line interface docker like
 * Pull of containers from Docker Hub
 * Local repository of images and containers
 * Execution of containers with modular engines

 ---